dgraph-io/dgraph-docs/content/graphql/custom/graphqlpm.md

 +++
 title = "Custom DQL"
 description = "Dgraph Query Language (DQL) includes support for custom logic.
-Specify the DQL query you want to execute and Dgraph’s GraphQL API will execute it.
+Specify the DQL query you want to execute and the Dgraph GraphQL API will execute it." weight = 6
-"
-weight = 6
 [menu.main]
     parent = "custom"